statecharts/statecharts.github.io/what-is-a-statechart.md

 ## What is a statechart?

-A statechart is a [state machine](what-is-a-state-machine.html) where each state in the state machine may define its own _subordinate_ state machines, called _substates_.
+The primary feature of statecharts is that states can be organized in a _hierarchy_:  A statechart is a [state machine](what-is-a-state-machine.html) where each state in the state machine may define its own _subordinate_ state machines, called _substates_.
+Those states can again define substates.

 Here's an example of a state in a state machine, with some extra "substates":